P233/emmet2-mode/README.md

 #### Automatically detect markup abbreviations

-When expanding markups, the entire line will be processed, which means you could expand at any position of the abbreviation.
-This is helpful if you are working on a super complex abbr and want to tweak something.
-However, it's a bit tricky to detect the correct abbr from the line.
-Currently, it works in the following circumstances:
+You are able to expand at any position of the abbreviation; this is helpful if you are working on a super complex abbr and want to tweak something.
+However, it's a bit tricky to detect the correct abbr.

-- `return(xxx)`
-- `<div>xxx`
-- `xxx</div>`
-- `<div>xxx</div>`

 If you encounter any issues with regard to this, please fill an issue.

 ### Expand CSS